temporalio/cli/docs/operator/cluster.md

 #### describe

-Show information about the cluster
+Show information about the Cluster.

 **--address**
 host:port for Temporal frontend service